Anthony Rizzo Player Props: Yankees vs. Angels

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .980, fueled by an OBP of .406 and a team-best slugging percentage of .574 this season.
+- Rizzo leads New York in slugging percentage (.569) and total hits (18) this season.

-- Among the qualified hitters in MLB, he ranks 39th in batting average, 31st in on-base percentage, and 24th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 37th, and he is 21st in the league in slugging.

-- Rizzo is batting .316 with three homers during his last outings and is riding a four-game hitting streak.
+- Rizzo is batting .368 with three homers during his last games and is riding a five-game hitting streak.

-- Looking at the 15 games he has played this year, he's homered in three of them (20.0%), and in 6.3% of his trips to the dish.
+- In 18.8% of his games this season, he has hit a long ball, and 5.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.